alexbosworth/ln-service/README.md

 If a next token is returned, pass it to get another page of invoices.

 Requires `invoices:read` permission

-The `features` and `messages` arrays are not populated on LND before 0.8.2 The `payments` array of HTLCs is only populated on LND versions after 0.7.1

     {
       [limit]: <Page Result Limit Number>